 Holding perpetrators responsible for their horrific actions

 Parents of child sexual abuse victims often experience guilt for missing warning signs.
 At Taylor & Ring, we know that adults who prey on children often gain the trust of parents in order to groom their victims.
 We also understand that children who are abused commonly suffer long-term effects throughout their youth and into adulthood.
-A successful civil claim ultimately helps victims obtain justice and achieve the closure they deserve.
+A successful case ultimately helps victims obtain justice and achieve the closure they deserve.

-According to a report by the U.S. Department of Justice, less than a third of sexual assault cases are communicated to authorities of any kind.
+Only around a third of sexual assault cases are communicated to authorities of any kind.
 The Centers for Disease Control and Prevention’s research “estimates that approximately 1 in 6 boys and 1 in 4 girls are sexually abused before the age of 18.”
 Most research agrees that the majority of assault cases are committed by people the child knew.